Lugo’s rise stems from more curveballs

 “Lately I’ve been having trouble getting the swing and miss with it out of the zone,” Lugo said.
 “I’m locating it pretty good in the zone, and even the ones that are missing over the middle, they’re still not getting much of or hitting off the end of the bat or getting on top of it still.”

-The increased curveball usage from Lugo comes at a time when pitchers across baseball are throwing more breaking pitches.
-Most famously, the Astros’ Lance McCullers uses his curve more than half of the time, because it’s that good of a pitch for him.
+Lugo’s increased curveball use comes at a time when pitchers across baseball are throwing more breaking pitches.
+The Astros’ Lance McCullers Jr. uses his curve more than half of the time, because it’s that good a pitch for him.
 It might seem like common sense — throw your best pitch most often — but a century and a half of baseball norms dictate establishing your fastball and working off that.

-Lugo would seem to be a candidate for further increased curveball usage, and he indeed expressed an interest in pursuing that.
+Lugo would seem to be a candidate for further increased curveball use, and he expressed an interest in pursuing that.
 But don’t expect him to go full McCullers.

 Pitching coach Dave Eiland likes Lugo to use the curve off his fastball.
-Both pitches start on the same plane, Eiland said, so a fastball up in (or above) the strike zone proceeded or followed by a curveball that drops low can be confusing to batters.
-And it matters, too, which pitches Lugo has a feel for as he warms up any given game.
+Both pitches start on the same plane, Eiland said, so a fastball up in (or above) the strike zone preceded or followed by a curve that drops low can be confusing to batters.
+And it matters, too, which pitches Lugo has a feel for as he warms up.

 “Curveball is a good pitch for him and all that,” Eiland said.
 “But when he’s commanding his fastball and moving it around the zone, that’s when he has his best outings.”